-Science has been a subject that we have always tried to add naturally into our day and fold into our unit studies even at the high school level.
+Science has been a subject that we have always tried to add naturally into our day.

-However, because we do love spending our time reading about history and geography, I wanted to be sure as the boys entered the high school years that they received a little more formal training in science.
+So, I wanted to be sure as the boys entered high school that they received more formal training in science.

 It didn’t mean we had to give up our hands-on things we were doing with our unit studies, but I wanted to be sure our activities were high school level because I wanted our transcript to reflect that.